 Traditionally, the criteria for setting passwords is to use a mixture of character types (upper/ lower case, numbers and symbols) with a minimum length being required.
 However, this can lead to common passwords, e.g. Password1!, being used as it is often difficult to think of anything that matches the rules while being easy to remember.

-Glow’s requirements are different and you will get a password rating as you type to reflect this.
+When setting a password in Glow there is a minimum requirement and you will get a password rating as you type to reflect this.
 The password is rated on a number of factors such as how common the password is, how long it is and how many different types of character are used.
 Using a group of words or a phrase, for example, would be stronger than a common password while being easy to remember.

 |Very Weak||Pa$$word1||Although this looks like the most complex password from the examples and has a mix of characters (allowing it to meet requirements elsewhere) it is common and easy to guess.|